act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Failed Example 5

-This page has `lang` attribute value of `nl` (Dutch), which does not match the [default language of the page][default page language].
+This page has a `lang` attribute value of `nl` (Dutch), which does not match the [default language of the page][default page language].
 The default language is English because the accessible name of the `img` element is English.
 The `lang` attribute on the `p` element is effectively ignored.

 ```html
 <html lang="nl">